David Starr (wrestler)

 Charles Max Barsky (born February 19, 1991), best known by his ring name David Starr, is an American bodybuilder and former professional wrestler.

 He held championships and won tournaments for companies based in Australia, North America, France, Germany, Ireland and the United Kingdom.
 He was known for his charismatic demeanor and witty nicknames, which included "Your Favorite Wrestler's Favorite Wrestler", "The Physical Embodiment of Charisma", "The Jewish Cannon", and, most notably, "The Product".

-Following a sexual abuse allegations in 2020, Barsky denied the claims but announced he was immediately leaving the wrestling industry.
+Following sexual abuse allegations in 2020, Barsky denied the claims but announced he was immediately leaving the wrestling industry.
 He now works as a bodybuilder, and coach and judge for competitors.

 Early life

 Starr began amateur wrestling at age seven.
 He continued with wrestling at Abington High School.
 Starr graduated in 2009 and was third all-time with 92 wins, and placed in the top 16 at the National High School Coaches Association (NHSCA) Nationals between 149 and 157 pounds.

 He attended Elizabethtown College, before transferring to West Chester University.
 Starr transferred back to Elizabethtown College before dropping out in 2012.
 He was a National Collegiate Wrestling Association (NCWA) National qualifier at 157 pounds.